 The process defined by Osborn’s four rules was known as a “brainstorming session”.
 His basic set of four ideas remains the core of modern brainstorming today and its application now goes way beyond advertising.
 You’ll find brainstorming being used in every area of commerce, in government and even in academia.

 Sydney-based problem solving facilitator John Sleigh teaches companies how to use brainstorming, he also conducts sessions.
 He uses Osborn’s four main rules and adds the requirement of recording all contributions so that they are clearly visible to all participants.
-He says, “You really need a flip chart, a white board or better still, an electronic white board.
+He says, “You need a flip chart, a white board or better still, an electronic white board.
 When I started out in the 1970s we used to clip sheets of butcher’s paper to a table and write ideas there with a marker pen.
 In some ways the paper flip chart is the most user-friendly brainstorming tool of all.”

 When Sleigh runs a brainstorming session he starts by asking participants “what are the issues?”
 He says, “I just stand there and get people to call things out.
 People who have done it before have no trouble with this.
 All the ideas are written on the flip chart or white board so that everyone can see everything.”

-The next stage is to get people to think about possible ways of solving the problems; the rule is that absolutely anything goes.
+The next stage is to get people to think about possible ways of solving the problems; the rule is that anything goes.
 Sleigh says running a brainstorming session is different from conducting a formal business meeting and people sometimes have difficulty adjusting to the style.
 It requires a little training, but that shouldn’t take more than an hour.
 He says once people are freed of convention the ideas flow thick and fast.

 If the brainstorming session is specifically geared towards solving a problem, Sleigh gets participants to define success and failure in their own words.
 He asks them, “What does good look like?” and the answers also go on the flip chart.
 Then, “What does bad look like?”
 All these replies and the other to earlier questions are made into one long list of ideas, the second half of the meeting is what he calls the “tidy-up”; a process of sifting through these ideas, imposing order on the elements and looking for improvements.